 How it started…

 The leprosarium had not seen a doctor in nine years or a missionary in four.
 The mud brick buildings were run-down and inadequate and funding was about to be withdrawn.
-It looked like it would have to close.
+It looked like the mission work at Cavango would close down.
 When Dr. Robert Foster and his wife, Belva arrived in December of 1970, there were 250 leprosy patients and a few African staff members that had been caring for them as best they could.
 Dr. Foster preached of the saving grace of Jesus Christ in the Luchazi language on the first Sunday and began to forge strong relationships with the Africans there, hoping to build up the people as well as a clinic.

 By 1974, the hospital had seen nearly 100,000 patients with Dr. Foster often performing 2-3 major surgeries each day.
 About 350 new converts had been added to God’s family and twenty churches had been established in the surrounding villages.
 Many of the leprosy patients had healed enough to return to their villages.